awsdocs/aws-doc-sdk-examples/ruby/example_code/dynamodb/README.md

 * To fix a bug, submit a [Bug Report](https://github.com/awsdocs/aws-doc-sdk-examples/issues/new?assignees=octocat&labels=type%2Fbug&template=bug.yaml&title=%5BBug%5D%3A+%3CDESCRIPTIVE+TITLE+HERE%3E) (~5 min).
 * To learn more about the contributing process, see [CONTRIBUTING.md](../../../CONTRIBUTING.md)
 ### Testing
-⚠️ Running these tests might result in charges to your AWS account.
+⚠️ Running tests might result in charges to your AWS account.

 This service is not currently tested.